Room on the Broom

 • /r/ - room, reeds, river, roar, thundering, forest, horrible, terrible, everyone

-• /r/ blends - broomstick, broom, breathing, dragon, dropped, dripping, dried, frog, frightful, grinned, ground, green, growl, grateful, cried, croak, shriek, through, threw, strode, spread
+• /r/ clusters - broomstick, broom, breathing, dragon, dropped, dripping, dried, frog, frightful, grinned, ground, green, growl, grateful, cried, croak, shriek, through, threw, strode, spread

 • /t/ tall, tail, tapped, tea, flutter, cat, hat, plait, spat